 What is the difference between a Fellow and a Member?

 Staff and students are welcome to become a member of the Academy, if they can show that they are making a contribution to teaching and learning in their department or professional service and attend Academy events.

 Does getting involved aid my career?

 Yes - being a Fellow or a member will make your commitment to learning and teaching more visible.
 The work of the Academy is partly to raise the standing and recognition of learning and teaching within the institution, and routes for doing so will be regularly discussed as part of the WIHEA programme of opportunities.
-Working with the Learning Development Centre (LDC), we will help you find your way into the national accreditation scheme for all who teach, and discuss how colleagues have received recognition for their teaching and learning achievements and leadership, both through external recognition and promotion.
+Working with the Academic Development Centre (ADC), we will help you find your way into the national accreditation scheme for all who teach, and discuss how colleagues have received recognition for their teaching and learning achievements and leadership, both through external recognition and promotion.

 Fellows have the opportunity to develop and show leadership of learning and teaching, including engagement with national and international peers, an aspect which is crucial to successful promotion.